JosephAntony/Lua-5.3-Portable-Batteries-Windows-10-32bit/README.md

 # Lua-5.3.3-Portable-Batteries-Windows-10-32bit
 This is portable binary distribution of Lua 5.3.3 with batteries included compiled using Mingw32 on Windows 10.
-NO additional software, libraries or runtimes are required.
+NO additional software, libraries or runtimes are required. **It runs even from USB key.**

-**Start your adventure with Lua!
-What's included:**
+**What's included:**

 lua 5.3.3
 lpeg 1.0.0-1